Hyperparameter tuning#

 Caution

-For the sake of clarity, no cross-validation will be used to estimate the variability of the testing error.
-We are only showing the effect of the parameters on the validation set of what should be the inner loop of a nested cross-validation.
+For the sake of clarity, no nested cross-validation is used to estimate the variability of the testing error.
+We are only showing the effect of the parameters on the validation set.

-We will start by loading the california housing dataset.
+We start by loading the california housing dataset.

 from sklearn.datasets import fetch_california_housing